elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 And user is on the Rule Management page
 When user opens the Rule Updates table
-Then Y rules available for upgrade should be displayed in the table When user upgrades one individual rule
-Then success message should be displayed after upgrade And the upgraded rule should be removed from the table And user should see the number of rules available to upgrade decreased by 1
+Then Y rules available for upgrade should be displayed in the table When user upgrades one individual rule without previewing it Then success message should be displayed after upgrade And the upgraded rule should be removed from the table And user should see the number of rules available to upgrade decreased by 1